 Today, MA continues to believe in thinking beyond traditional academic disciplines and aspires to adapt and innovate for a future that requires new competencies.
-Profound changes in the workplace and in the social fabric demand additional fluencies in problem-solving, creativity, curiosity, empathy, and global citizenship.
+Profound changes in the workplace and in the social fabric demand additional fluencies in problem-solving, creativity, curiosity, empathy, and engaged citizenship.
 MA has committed to evolving the curriculum to create more opportunities for project-based learning that empower students to frame questions, make connections, and find new approaches to the world's most pressing problems.
 Recent successes include piloting transdisciplinary courses; launching the MA Promise, a commitment to free tuition for any admitted student whose family earns under \$100,000 per year; obtaining LEED Platinum for the Science & Innovation Center; and introducing Belonging@MA, focused on creating more equitable support structures for any student with a background historically underrepresented at independent schools.

-MA considers college counseling an integral part of its value proposition and, reporting to the director of college counseling, this associate director will join a strong, three-person team (the director, another associate director, and an assistant director/office manager).
+Marin Academy considers college counseling an integral part of its value proposition.
 MA's college counseling philosophy centers around the idea that, during the process of determining plans after high school, students learn more about themselves and their future needs.
 It can be a time of great discovery and development as students transition to a life of increased freedom and responsibility.
 The office aims to not only aid students in transitioning from Marin Academy, but also in thinking critically about how to make big life decisions.
-The college counseling office thus defines success by the following four goals:
+The College Counseling Office thus defines success by the following four goals:

-- Choices: Students identify and make choices throughout the college search and application process. - Self-Awareness: Students learn about themselves, their values, and their interests throughout the process. - Autonomy: Throughout the college search and application process, students take ownership over their journey. - Self-Worth: Students challenge themselves to examine intrinsic and extrinsic sources of satisfaction and fulfillment.
+- Choices: Students identify and make choices throughout the college search and application process. - Self-Awareness: Students learn about themselves, their values, and their interests throughout the process. - Autonomy: Throughout the college search and application process, students take ownership over their journey.

+• Self-Worth: Students challenge themselves to examine intrinsic and extrinsic sources of satisfaction and fulfillment.

-THE ROLE OF THE ASSOCIATE DIRECTOR OF COLLEGE COUNSELING
+THE ROLE OF THE DIRECTOR OF COLLEGE COUNSELING